-Tell us about your role as a Quantum Applications Engineer at Atom Computing.
-What does this job involve?
-What projects are you working on?
+Tell us about your role as a Human Resources Generalist at Atom Computing.
+What does this job entail?

 Why did you join Atom Computing?
 What excites you most about working here?